-However, that doesn’t take into account other costs, like transportation (airfare, rental cars, rideshare, etc.) or added expenses, like going from the free Disney’s Magical Express to paid airport transportation.
+That sharp increase doesn’t even take into account all costs, like transportation (airfare, rental cars, rideshare, etc.) or added expenses, such as souvenirs, dining, and more.
 It also doesn’t factor in the shift from free FastPass to the flat-rate Genie+ to date-based pricing for the line-skipping service.
-What was once free jumped to $16 per day and now is almost double that on busier days.
+What was once free jumped to $16 per day and now is double that on busier days.

 This post is similar in that choosing cheaper dates will generally also improve your trip and can save you money.
 That’s because the dates with the highest prices are typically busiest, and vice-versa.
 As a general rule, higher prices do not deter people from visiting or “redistribute” attendance.
 Crowds are almost always a good proxy for prices–the lower the prices, the lower you can expect attendance to be.
 Double win!